A Natural Diet To Support Renal Function

-Kidney disease is common in pets, particularly as they get older.
+Kidney failure is common in pets, particularly as they get older.

-Whatever the cause (and there are many - the most common being damage caused by poisons, toxins or drugs; infections; poor blood flow and cancer) renal dysfunction is usually progressive as more and more healthy kidney tissue is lost.
+Whatever the cause (and there are many, such as damage caused by dietary and environmental chemicals, drugs, infections, poor blood flow as a result of heart disease and cancer, for example) the disease is usually progressive as more and more healthy kidney tissue is lost.

-This results in an increasing inability of the kidneys to remove the waste products of protein breakdown from the blood (mainly BUN and creatinine) so that they can be excreted from the body in urine.
+This results in a build up of the waste products of protein breakdown in the blood stream (mainly BUN and creatinine) which cause various signs of ill-health, including:

 more frequent urination